 Can I Record Off-Campus?

-Yes, for an additional $50 off-campus fee.
+Yes, for an additional $50 off-campus travel fee.
 You will also be responsible for reserving the space.

 What Forms of Payment Do You Accept?

-Forms of payment accepted include Venmo, PayPal, Zelle, Cash App, Cash or Check.
+Forms of payment accepted include Cash, Check, Venmo, PayPal, Zelle, or Cash App.

 Will I have access to the downloads after my auditions are over?

 Yes, I keep the RAW footage from all projects for at least one year, and the final videos remain in physical and digital storage indefinitely.
-If you ask me for them 10 years down the road, I’ll still have them : )
+This means that if you ask me for your recordings 10 years down the road, I’ll still have them : )

 Can I schedule a session for less than 2 hours?

-I do not book recording sessions for any less than 2 hours unless it is a live performance, isn’t on a weekend/after 5pm, or if the setup only takes 1-2 min (for example, video only).
+I do not book recording sessions for any less than 2 hours unless it's a live performance, isn’t on a weekend/after 5pm, or if the setup only takes 2-3 min (for example, video only).

-As a professional, it's not financially beneficial for me to do anything less than a 2-hour session.
-As a result, the cost of a 1-hour session is a flat rate of $150.
+As a professional audio-video engineer and business owner, it's not financially beneficial for me to do anything less than a 2-hour session.

 Do You Offer Any Discounts?

 Yes.
-For students committing to 4 or more recording sessions, I lower the rate to $150 per session.
+For students committing to 4 or more recording sessions, I will lower the rate to $200 per session.

 Do You Offer any other Recording Services?